 The ability of BPI to pay the Royalty is dependent, in part, on Boston Pizza franchisees' ability to generate revenue and to pay royalties to BPI.
-Failure to achieve adequate levels of collection from Boston Pizza franchisees could have a serious effect on the ability of BPI to pay the Royalty.
+Failure of BPI to achieve adequate levels of collection from Boston Pizza franchisees could have a serious effect on the ability of BPI to pay the Royalty or interest on the BP Loan.